qqiao5/qqiao5/README.md

 ## 👋 Hi there!
-I'm an aspiring data scientist.
+I'm an aspiring data scientist - Qi Qiao.

 I’m passionate about using data to solve real-world problems.
 With a strong background in Python and statistics, I enjoy working on projects that combine machine learning, data visualization, and practical impact.